Court Rules

 Motions for home confinement or bracelet monitoring relief must be filed electronically on the CM/ECF (ECF) system.

-Bankruptcy John K. SherwooddnjCRITICAL
+Judge John K SherwooddnjCRITICAL

 Non-exhibit documents used for impeachment or rebuttal must be emailed to Court staff for screen sharing during Zoom proceedings.

-Judge Edward S. KieldnjCRITICAL
+Judge Edward S KieldnjCRITICAL

 All parties except pro se must electronically file all documents via ECF.

-Judge Edward S. KieldnjCRITICAL
+Judge Edward S KieldnjCRITICAL

 Pro se parties must mail or submit filings to the Clerk’s Office, not Judge Kiel; pro se guide available online.